nunorc/squad-v1.1-pt/README.md

 All the credit for this dataset goes to the original authors, visit this [page](https://rajpurkar.github.io/SQuAD-explorer/) for more information.

+For a preview of the dataset visit this [page](https://nunorc.github.io/squad-v1.1-pt/).

 Note: due to translation shortcomings some answers are not actually found in the corresponding context, this yields a `0` in the initial position of the answer.